luissevilla111/loteriawebapp/README.md

 # loteriawebapp 0.9

-We are still working on the project there will be new features and improvements in the app the images are not included if you need them please send me a message
+We are still working on the project there will be new features and improvements in the app.

+# Notes
+the images are not included if you need them please send me a message